mlz-ictrl/nicos/doc/source/protocols/daemon.rst

 .. daemonevt:: clientexec

    The user requested something to be executed on the client side.
+This is generally a NICOS library function that opens a GUI window, which cannot be done on the server side.

    :arg: A tuple of (function name, arg1, ...).